Gibbs Reflective Cycle

 Conclusion

-Overall, the Gibbs Reflective Cycle is a useful tool for promoting reflection and learning from experiences, and can be applied in a variety of settings and contexts.
-It offers a system for looking at encounters, and given its cyclic nature loans itself especially well to rehash encounters, permitting you to gain and plan from things that either worked out in a good way or went poorly.
-Depending on the context you are doing the reflection in, you might want use different levels of details.
+Overall, the Gibbs Reflective Cycle is a valuable tool for promoting reflection and learning from experiences and can be applied in various settings and contexts.
+It offers a system for looking at encounters and, given its cyclic nature, loans itself exceptionally well to rehash encounters, permitting you to gain and plan from things that either worked out in a good way or went poorly.
+Depending on the context you are doing the reflection, you should use different levels of detail.